flickerbox/fabric/README.md

 + livereload
 + sourcemap

+For javascript, place js files in `_src/scripts` in separate folders. i.e. anything you want compiled into `master.js` should be placed in the `_src/scripts/master/` folder.
+The compiled js will take the name of the folder from which it came.
+Anything in `_src/scripts/header/` will minify and concat into `header.js`.

 #### LiveReload note
 Make sure you have the Chrome plugin installed and enabled, which you can find here `https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei`

 #### Processing images
-To process images automatically, we've removed image optimization in the gulpfile and instead offer the user two options: Use a git pre-commit hook or optimize images individually with a third party application.
+You have a few options.
+Use a git pre-commit hook or optimize images individually with a third party application.

 To use the pre-commit hook, you can use npm to manually install `npm install -g imageoptim-cli` or just run `npm install` for the gulpfile which includes this package by default.